Vietnam.vn - Nền tảng quảng bá Việt Nam

 In a separate article published by KCNA today, an unnamed North Korean military commentator said South Korea was responsible for breaking the inter-Korean military confidence-building agreement.

 In response to North Korea’s November 21 satellite launch, South Korea last week partially suspended the 2018 inter-Korean military tension reduction agreement.
 In response, North Korea announced that it would restore all military measures suspended under the agreement.
-Following that announcement, South Korea discovered that North Koreans were rebuilding guard posts and repositioning troops and heavy weapons in the inter-Korean demilitarized zone (DMZ), according to Yonhap.
+Following that announcement, South Korea discovered that North Koreans were rebuilding guard posts and redeploying troops and heavy weapons in the inter-Korean demilitarized zone (DMZ), according to Yonhap.

 The article also argued that the recent launch of South Korea's first military spy satellite demonstrated Seoul's self-contradiction.